null Skip to main content

 Hurricane Katrina clobbered both structures, but repairs quickly went underway, boasting these two Biloxi casinos as the two tallest buildings in the state of Mississippi, true SKYSCRAPERS.

-Branching up
+Branching Up

 As young kids, we often looked up at a tree when we heard the sweet sounds of bird voices and sometimes climbed up a tree to view the world from above.
 In the yard of old historic Tullis-Toledano property on U.S. 90, there was once a famous old tree that towered above us all.
 It had a huge circumference and was draped with Spanish moss.
 Throughout historic journals, this tree has had several names: the Crawford Tree; the Counselor Oak; and the Garner-Tullis Oak.
 That massive tree had an amazing background.
 Legend has it that Coastal Native American Tribes (including the Biloxi, Pascagoula, and Choctaw) had significant meetings under its branches.
 Supposedly, it was also the shaded area where "sea weary French voyageurs" chose to open and roast oysters.